Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 Both the published and the generated trees seem to agree on the reconstruction of the groups, *i.e.* Trachylina, Capitata, Aplanulata, Filifera I, II, III and IV, Siphonophora and Leptothecata (Figure 1).
 All these groups show high branch support close the bifurcations leading to the tips.
 However, bootstrap support dwindles away from the tips on the branches within the major splits of the Filifera groups (Figure 2)

-A major discordancy between the published and recently produced tree occurs in the placement of the Aplanulata clade with respect to the Filifera clades.
+A major discordancy between the published and recently produced tree occurs in the placement of the Aplanulata clade with respect to the Filifera groups.
 In the published paper, Aplanulata is nested as sister taxa to Filifera II.
 In the produced tree, Aplanulata is sister taxa to the Filifera/Siphonophora/Leptothecata clade.
 The branch leading to this split has a support of 75 (Figures 1 & 2).
+Moreover, in contrast to the published tree, all filiferas are part of a  "filifera clade".
+The branch support of the branch leading to this clade is very low (10).

 Please note that the tree produced in this exercise has been rooted using the branch leading to Trachylina in order to compare it to the published tree.